 Best Loose Leaf Blend

-Art of Tea | Organic Sleep 1oz (Chamomile Tea, Spearmint, Valerian) | Wellness Loose Leaf Artisan Tea | Bedtime and…
+Art of Tea Organic Sleep Loose Leaf Tea

 For those who prefer the ritual and potency of loose leaf brewing, the Art of Tea Sleep Tea delivers an artisan-grade experience.
 This caffeine-free tisane features whole organic chamomile blossoms, spearmint, lemon balm, valerian root, lemongrass, and passion flowers.
 By keeping the herbs whole rather than grinding them into dust for commercial tea bags, Art of Tea preserves the fragile essential oils right up until the moment of brewing.
 We measured a visibly darker, more fragrant liquor when using two teaspoons of this blend in a French press compared to standard bagged teas.

 The upfront cost is higher than bagged alternatives, and you will need a dedicated infuser or teapot.
-However, the cost per cup actually balances out favorably, and the resulting brew is infinitely more robust.
+However, the cost per cup actually balances out favorably, and the resulting brew is infinitely more potent.
 The lemon balm and spearmint completely neutralize the valerian’s pungency, yielding a deeply satisfying, citrus-mint profile that actively lowered our resting heart rate during our wind-down phase.

 6. Republic of Tea Get Some Zzz’s